 How to Stop Wage Garnishment in California

 If you are facing wage garnishment in California then there are several steps you can take to stop the garnishment.
-In California when a creditor obtains a judgment against and is able to determine who your employer is, they may take steps to garnish your wages.
-If you owe money from a pay day loan, credit card, personal loan or medical bill, and you do not pay then they may eventually file a lawsuit in court, obtain a judgment and garnish your wages.
+In California when a creditor obtains a judgment against you and can determine who your employer is, they may take steps to garnish your wages.
+If you owe money from a payday loan, credit card, personal loan or medical bill, and you do not pay then they may eventually file a lawsuit in court, obtain a judgment and garnish your wages.
 In California the law allows creditors to garnish 25% of your net income.
-This is a substantial amount if you are living paycheck to paycheck and may affect your ability to provide for your necessities and your families needs.
+This is a substantial amount if you are living paycheck to paycheck and may affect your ability to provide for your necessities and your family’s needs.

 What are Your Options If a Creditor Has Served Your Employer with a Wage Garnishment Order?